tuomasth/Hugo_Ski_Game_English_Texts_13-10-2024/README.md

 On Linux, you might have to make the JAR file executable first: https://askubuntu.com/questions/270172/how-can-i-make-a-jar-file-executable
 The game was tested with Windows 11 only.
+On Linux, the JAR file(s) might not work correctly.
+The user should make a JAR file themselves with NetBeans IDE, for example.

 ------